A Surgery Formula for the Casson-Seiberg-Witten Invariant of Integral Homology $S^1 \times S^3$: The Moduli Space over Manifolds with Cylindrical End

-To avoid redundancy of notations, we denote by $Z=M \cup [0, \infty) \times Y$ the end-cylindrical manifold instead of $M_{\infty}$ in this section.
+To avoid redundancy of notations, in this section we denote by $Z=M \cup [0, \infty) \times Y$ the end-cylindrical manifold instead of $M_{\infty}$ in this section.
 The same as before we have an induced metric $g$ and a spin$^c$ structure $\s$ on $Z$.

 When analyzing the structure of moduli spaces of $(Z, g, \s)$, two issues arise naturally.
 First the perturbations $\beta$ we are using are compactly supported, which means the Seiberg-Witten equation on the end is not perturbed.
 Thus the unperturbed moduli space of $(Y, \mathfrak{t})$ forms a manifold of critical points for the Chern-Simons-Dirac functional instead of isolated points.
-It turns out in some cases the Morse-Bott condition does not hold, i.e. the Hessian $\Hess \mathcal{L}$ is degenerate in the normal direction.
-Thus the local picture around monopoles in $\M_{g, \beta}(Z, \s)$ asymptotic to those singular points needs understanding.
+Moreover there is a point where the Morse-Bott condition does not hold, i.e. the Hessian $\Hess \mathcal{L}$ is degenerate in the normal direction.
+Thus the local picture around monopoles in $\M_{g, \beta}(Z, \s)$ asymptotic to this singular point needs understanding.
 Second the condition $b^+(Z)=0$ makes the appearance of the reducible locus $\M^{\Red}_{g, \beta}(Z, \s)$ inevitable no matter how we choose the perturbation $\beta \in \mathcal{P}$.
 Thus when there is a sequence of irreducibles approaching a reducible monopole, we need to analyze the local picture around that point.
-We resolve the first issue by a careful examining of the asymptotic map, and the second by understanding the Kuranishi obstruction map.
+We resolve the first issue via examining the asymptotic map, and the second via examining the Kuranishi obstruction map.